nivertech/atsd-use-cases/UKAviation/README.md

     ![Figure 5](Images/Figure5.png)

 2. Next, we want to select the one **metric** which we would like to filter for.
 Once you have installed ATSD, you will want to navigate to the metric list to see the corresponding names.
-The first dropdown in Chart Lab only contains the shortened version of the **metric** names, so you will need to log into your [https://nur.axibase.com](https://nur.axibase.com) account to view the raw metric names.
+The first dropdown in Chart Lab only contains the shortened version of the **metric** names.
+You will need to log into your [https://nur.axibase.com](https://nur.axibase.com) account to view the full raw metric names, which must be used in the configuration.
 The image below contains the standard view after you have logged in.
 Press **Entities**.

     ![Figure 6](Images/Figure6.png)